msupply-foundation/msupply_docs_staging/content/docs/inventory/stock view/index.md

 ### Reasons

 If you have [inventory adjustment reasons](https://docs.msupply.org.nz/preferences:options?s[]=reasons) configured in your central server, then you are also required to enter a reason when creating a new stock line.
+When reducing stock levels for vaccine items, the options configured for `Open vial wastage` and `Closed vial wastage` can be selected here also.

 If this is the case, the reason input will be enabled as below: